Preparing Pu Erh tea

-Whether it's loose or compressed into a cake, this black tea requires special preparation.
-To enjoy its benefits, you need to use appropriate equipment, such as a Yixing teapot or a Gaiwan.
+Whether loose or compressed into a cake, this black tea requires special preparation.
+To enjoy its benefits, you need to use proper equipment, such as a Yixing teapot or a Gaiwan.
 Also, it's better to follow a customary Chinese method: Gong Fu Cha.
-Here's how to prepare Pu-erh tea, in a way that preserves its quality and flavors.
+Here's how to prepare Pu Erh tea, in a way that preserves its quality and flavors.

 Do you use a classic teapot to brew your teas?
-You can use it for your Pu-erh, but you will appreciate its quality less.
+You can use it for your Pu Erh, but you'll appreciate its quality less.
 For a better tasting experience, we prefer a Chinese tea set consisting of:

 • a Gaiwan or a Yixing teapot;